Abdul-Zamani/molssi-geometry-analysis-project/README.md

 ## geom_analysis.py

 This program takes the molecular coordinates from an input file and calculates the bond distances between all atoms.
-There is a built-in conditional that performs a soft bond check using specific distance cutoff criteria (0-1.5$\\AA$).
+There is a built-in conditional that performs a soft bond check using specific distance cutoff criteria (0-1.5 \r{A}).

 ## test_geom_analysis.py